yandex/mapsapi-codestyle/javascript.md

 ### Classes

-* For class definition `class` keyword should be used:
+* For class definition the `class` keyword should be used:

 **Good:**